Embassy Legalization & Attestation Services

 One Source Process, headquartered in Washington, D.C. and with locations in New York, Houston, Los Angeles, Chicago and San Francisco, helps clients by ensuring the correct documents are presented for embassy legalization the first time and that the correct process is followed.
 When you choose our embassy legalization services, you can be confident your document(s) will be verified as quickly as possible.

 - For Hague Convention countries, One Source Process provides apostille services, including evaluating and confirming document seals, stamps and signatures so documents can be submitted to the U.S. State Department or Secretary of State’s office to be apostilled.
 We handle the work of preparing and filing the apostille embassy paperwork and obtain the apostille for our clients.

 - For other countries, One Source Process helps clients navigate the embassy authentication process by confirming and obtaining state or federal certifications so the documents can be submitted to the embassy for legalization.

 Why Use Us for Embassy Attestation Services?

-Choosing One Source Process for embassy legalization services takes the stress and hassle out of document authentication, so you can focus on preparing for your future stay or move to another country.
+Choosing One Source Process for embassy legalization services takes the stress and hassle out of embassy document attestation, so you can focus on preparing for your future stay or move to another country.

 - We offer document authentication, apostille and embassy/consular legalization services in all 50 states.